Synthetic Geology: Structural Geology Meets Deep Learning: Methods

-A trained model $\bfv(\bfm_t, t; \bfxi)$ indirectly learns the distribution $\pi_\bfm$, allowing us to draw or infer new geological models that are similar to the training set.
+A trained model $\hat \bfv(\bfm_t^{(e)}, t; \bfxi)$ indirectly learns the distribution $\pi_\bfm$ through the latent embedding space, allowing us to draw or infer new geological models that are similar to the training set.
 Generating arbitrary samples from $\pi_\bfm$ is an example of unconditional generation where the flow process is not guided or conditioned by any constraints.
-To draw a new sample, we integrate the learned ODE using a numerical solver such as Runge-Kutta or adaptive Heun's method,
+To draw a new sample, we integrate the learned ordinary differential equation (ODE) \begin{linenomath*}

+\end{linenomath*} starting from pure Gaussian noise at $t=0$, using a numerical solver such as Runge-Kutta or adaptive Heun's method.

-While the unconditional generation of models is helpful in many applications where models are needed for the simulation of other data (see, e.g., \cite{wellmann2015PynoddyExperimentalPlatform}), a more important application is the integration of measured data.
-Consider some noisy data of the form
+While the unconditional generation of models is helpful in many applications where models are needed for the simulation of{simulating} other data (see, e.g., \citeA{wellmann2015PynoddyExperimentalPlatform}), a more important application is the integration of measured data.
+Suppose we have noisy observations of the form \begin{linenomath*}